Disney Puts ‘Gay Scene’ In ‘Beauty And The Beast’ Remake [Watch]

 — VOGUE.CO.UK (@BritishVogue) March 1, 2017

 “He’s confused about what he wants.
 It’s somebody who’s just realizing that he has these feelings.
-It is a nice, exclusively gay moment in a Disney movie,” Condon said during an interview with Attitude“LeFou is somebody who on one day wants to be Gaston and on another day wants to kiss Gaston.
+It is a nice, exclusively gay moment in a Disney movie,” Condon said during an interview with Attitude.“LeFou is somebody who on one day wants to be Gaston and on another day wants to kiss Gaston.
 It’s somebody who’s just realizing that he has these feelings.
 And Josh [Gad] makes something really subtle and delicious out of it.”

 The Disney gay scene unfolds as LeFou sings to Gaston to cheer him up.
 Gaston is sad in the scene because Belle rebuked his romantic advances.
-In an effort to cheer up his boss, the manservant sings, “No one’s quick as Gaston, no one’s neck’s as incredibly thick as Gaston’s.
+To cheer up his boss, the manservant sings, “No one’s quick as Gaston, no one’s neck’s as incredibly thick as Gaston’s.
 For there’s no man in town half as manly.
 Perfect, a pure paragon,” the song continues.

 The Beauty and the Beast director went on to deem the interaction between the characters as a “watershed moment” for Disney.